+Hot Water Tank.
+Where hot water tanks are located in Conditioned Space Volume, total Internal Gains in the Rated Home shall be modified to account for heat gain from the tank to the Conditioned Space Volume.
+Additionally, where a heat pump water heater is located in Conditioned Space Volume, total Internal Gains in the Rated Home shall be modified to account for heat transfer from the Conditioned Space Volume to the water heater via the heat pump.
+Internal Gains shall not be modified for hot water tanks located in Unconditioned Space Volume, Unrated Heated Space, Unrated Conditioned Space, or outdoor environment.

 Ceiling Fans.
 If ceiling fans are included in the Rated Home, they shall also be included in the Reference Home.
 The number of Bedrooms plus one (Nbr+1) ceiling fans shall be assumed in both the Reference Home and the Rated Home.
 A daily ceiling fan operating schedule equal to 10.5 full-load hours shall be assumed in both the Reference Home and the Rated Home during months with an average outdoor temperature greater than 63 ºF.
 The cooling thermostat (but not the heating thermostat) shall be set up by 0.5 ºF in both the Reference and Rated Home during these months.

-The Reference Home shall use number of Bedrooms plus one (Nbr+1) Standard Ceiling Fans of 42.6 watts each.
-The Rated Home shall use the Labeled Ceiling Fan Standardized Watts (LCFSW), also multiplied by number of bedrooms plus one (Nbr+1) fans to obtain total ceiling fan wattage for the Rated Home.
+The Reference Home shall use number of Bedrooms plus one (Nbr+1) standard ceiling fans of 42.6 Watts each.
+The Rated Home shall use the Labeled Ceiling Fan Standardized Watts (LCFSW), also multiplied by number of Bedrooms plus one (Nbr+1) fans to obtain total ceiling fan wattage for the Rated Home.
 The Rated Home LCFSW shall be calculated in accordance with Equation 4.2-18.

-LCFSW = (3000cfm) / (cfm/watt as labeled at medium speed) (Eq 4.2-18)
+LCFSW = (3000cfm) / (cfm/Watt as labeled at medium speed) (Eq.
+4.2-18)

 Where installed ceiling fans in the Rated Home have different values of LCFSW, the average LCFSW shall be used for calculating ceiling fan energy use in the Rated Home.

-During periods of fan operation, the fan wattage, at 100% internal gain fraction, shall be added to internal gains for both the Reference and Rated Homes.
+During periods of fan operation, the fan wattage, at 100% Internal Gain fraction, shall be added to Internal Gains for both the Reference and Rated Homes.
 In addition, annual ceiling fan energy use, in MBtu/y [(kWh/y)/293], for both the Rated and Reference Homes shall be added to the lighting and appliance end use loads (EULLA and REULLA, as appropriate) as specified by Equation 4.1-2 in Section 4.1.2.

-Whole-House Mechanical Ventilation System Fans.
-If Whole-House Mechanical Ventilation System fans are present in the Rated Home, EULLA shall be adjusted by adding total annual kWh energy consumption of the ventilation system in the Rated Home, converted to MBtu/y, where MBtu/y = (kWh/y) / 293.
+Dwelling-Unit Mechanical Ventilation System Fans.
+If Dwelling-Unit Mechanical Ventilation system fans are present in the Rated Home, EULLA shall be adjusted by adding total annual kWh energy consumption of the ventilation system in the Rated Home, converted to MBtu/y, where MBtu/y = (kWh/y) / 293.

-If the Rated Home includes On-site Power Production, the Purchased Energy Fraction for the Rated Home as specified by Equation 4.1-2 in Section 4.1.2 shall be used to determine the impact of the On-site Power Production on the Energy Rating Index.
+On-Site Power Production.
+The Energy Rating Reference Home shall not include On-Site Power Production.
+Where the project site includes On-Site Power Production (OPP), the total OPP shall be computed as the electric energy produced on the project site minus the equivalent electric energy use (kWheq) calculated in accordance with Equation 4.1-3 of any purchased fossil fuels used to produce the total OPP.
+The total OPP shall be pro-rated to individual Dwelling Units based on the number of Bedrooms where the per-Bedroom OPP is used to determine the Dwelling Unit OPP that is used in the determination of PEfrac.

 Index Adjustment Factor (IAF).
-The IAF for each Rated Home shall be determined in accordance with Sections 4.3.1 through 4.3.5.
+The IAF for each Rated Home shall be determined in accordance with Sections 4.3.1 through 4.3.4.